hapijs/joi/README.md

     * an optional string
     * must satisfy the custom regex
     * cannot appear together with 'access_token'
+* 'twitter'
+    * an optional string
+    * must exactly match the regex
 * 'access_token'
     * an optional, unconstrained string
 * 'birthyear'